Nitrokey/ubuntu-oem/README.md

 # Ubuntu LTS unattended OEM installer with LUKS+LVM

-This script creates an installer image for Ubuntu LTS (currently 18.04) that
+This script creates an installer image for Ubuntu LTS that
  - works unattended (plug in, power on, leave alone for 10 minutes)
  - performs an OEM install - on the subsequent boot the user will be presented with the installer screen to set up their language, timezone, login info, etc.
  - sets up LVM on LUKS with initial password